 Years ago during the renovation of my space, the painters left behind some sanding sponges that they used to sand between coats of the high-gloss enamel used throughout the space, to achieve a perfect finish.
 Something made me pick one up to try sanding an ugly heating pipe coated in green enamel (at bottom).
 The fine-grit pad removed the enamel in a jiffy and burnished the copper pipe enough to make it more sculpture than eyesore.
 The ease-of- transformation was a revelation.

 The sanding sponges grit is so fine that it can remove surface blemishes, old paint, tarnish, etc without leaving marks or gouges.
 They can be used with water and/or soap and, like an ordinary sponge mold to the shape of object, accessing the finest crevice.

 Since then, I’ve found myself using the super fine-grit sponges for all sorts of fixes.

 Of late: removing the darkened patina of oil cooked onto the backs of cooking pots, to restore them to a handsome, well-used luster (at top).
 Something about the super fine grit quickly whisks off the baked-on stuff that heftier scrubbing pads can’t seem to make a dent in.

-I use finer sanding sponges as a quick fix for random pieces of tarnished silver…They are available at Woodworking Express.
+I use finer sanding sponges as a quick fix for random pieces of tarnished silver…They are available in Superfine and Microfine at Woodworking Express.
 (I keep one with my dish sponge for just such instant polishing).

-Note: If you happen to use a sanding sponge that leaves slightly scratches on silver because the grit is too high, polish with a finer grit sponge to remove them.
+Note: Be sure to test the effect on a small hidden side of a piece of silver to make sure you like the effect.
+If you happen to use a sanding sponge that leaves slightly scratches on silver because the grit is too high, polish with a finer grit sponge to remove them.

 I use them to remove gilding that, to my eye, muddies some otherwise good designs…